teaishealthy/pyquickshare/README.md

 ## Usage

 **example.py** is a basic example of how to use pyquickshare.
-It provides a command line interface to send and receive files using QuickShare:
+It provides a command line interface to send and receive files using Quick Share:

 ```bash
 uv run example.py receive